 First of all, trademark owners should systematically enforce their trademark rights by all legal means at their disposal, anytime that the trademark is wrongfully used.
 This could go from adding the ® symbol anytime they use their trademark to sending simple cease-and-desist letters to filing lawsuits against a company for trademark infringement.

 Secondly, if the product protected by the trademark is new at the time the trademark starts being used, then the company should provide a generic term with which to refer to that product, so that both competitors and the general public should use it in descriptive contexts: for instance, Kleenex® tissues, Rollerblade® inline skates, etc… The Otis Elevator Company failed to do this, and on the contrary by using “escalators” as a descriptive word in their own slogan "the latest in elevator and escalator design," they set their own trademark up for genericization, by putting it on the same level as the common word “elevator”.
 Once they had used their own trademark as a generic term, there was nothing they could do to prevent competitors from doing the same.
-Thus a very valuable trademark was lost.
+Thus, a very valuable trademark was lost.

-Finally, when a trademark is at risk of becoming generic, brand owners might also fight it with public relations and advertisement campaigns in order to educate the public to the use of the appropriate generic descriptor.
+Finally, when a trademark is at risk of becoming generic, brand owners might also fight it with public relations and advertisement campaigns in order to educate the public on the use of the appropriate generic descriptor.
 For instance, in 2007 Chrysler launched an advertising campaign that told its clients “They invented ‘SUV’ because they can’t call them Jeep®”.
 The ad went on to expand on the history – and superiority – of the Jeep brand.

 Similar efforts were made by the “Xerox” corporation to promote the use of the verb “photocopy,” and Google actively tries to discourage the use of “to google” as a verb to refer to web searches.